These are the opinions of writers and not the opinions of RentTally.com or any of our advertising partners.

 first consider your lifestyle and needs.
 If you like to turn the air conditioning down low and take long showers this may save you a lot of money, however, if you're more conservative with your utilities, you might actually save money if you individually pay your bills instead of having them all bundled into one.
 Do some research before making your final decision.
 Whether you end up choosing a dorm or an apartment, having a rough budget for your utilities makes it much easier to plan and prepare!

-With an off-campus apartment, you can take advantage of money-saving amenities like a fitness center, in-unit washer and dryer, on-site car wash, and business center with free printing.
-Living off-campus, you'll have access to several fun amenities like game rooms, pools, fitness centers and big screen TVs to watch movies or sports as well.
-An amenity you might not think of, is free transportation from your FSU apartment to campus and other parts of Tallahassee with the Seminole Express.
+With an off-campus apartment in Tallahassee, you can take advantage of money-saving amenities like a fitness center, in-unit washer and dryer, on-site car wash, and business center with free printing.
+Living off-campus, you'll have access to several fun amenities like game rooms, pools, fitness centers, and big-screen TVs to watch movies or sports as well.
+An amenity you might not think of is free transportation from your FSU apartment to campus and other parts of Tallahassee with the Seminole Express.
 Having an apartment with a pool is a great way to get some exercise in, cool off on a hot day or even socialize with other people who live in your community.
 Another great amenity to have in an apartment community is a fitness center.
 Why pay extra money for a gym membership when you can use the fitness center in your community for free?
 Many are 24 hours, so you can work out when it best suits your schedule.